This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 struct [[trivially_relocatable(std::std::is_trivially_relocatable_v<T>)]] X { T t; };

-Some new operations are also added:
+Some new operations have also been added:

 template<class T>